sthlmj/devnotes/GIT_GERRIT.md

 The Git workflow consists of editing files in the working directory, adding files to the staging area, and saving changes to a Git repository.
 In Git, we save changes with a commit.

 `git status`
 In the output, notice the file in red under untracked files.
 Untracked means that Git sees the file but has not started tracking changes yet.
+Also it shows untracked files and file changes staged for commit.

 `git add`
 In order for Git to start tracking scene-1.txt, the file needs to be added to the staging area.
 This adds all files to the staging area!